Gwwm/minima/index.md

 layout: home
 ---

-## VINCI is a research institute at SFU that focuses on Visual and INteractive Computing.

 ### Our faculty members cover a wide range of areas, including:

 - Visual Computing (AI/ML, graphics, vision, mathematical modeling, etc.)